LUP-LuftbildUmweltPlanung/SITS_classification/README.md

 If you already have sample points with response variable you can skip the first Step but be aware:

 - for classification you need continous values starting from [0, 1, 2, ...].
-- naming of points should include one four digit number related to the year where the time series should end

 For parameter descriptions read the comments within the script.
 Please note:
 - the input for the sampling script are one or multiple shapefiles that contain one polygon as area of interest
 - you can use the implementation for stratification by defining paths to raster files but expecially for multiple files be aware of the right order for shapefiles and startification raster files (naming)
-- the output folder for sample points will be in ./data/_SamplingPoints/
+- the output folder for sample points will be in ./results/_SamplingPoints/

 #### *class_main_2_train.py*
 Within the training script, there are 3 steps with their respective parameter settings:

-- preprocess_params (Preprocessing via FORCE)
-- sampleref_param (Sampling of features for classification)
+- preprocess_params (preprocessing via FORCE & sampling of features for classification)
 - args_train (parameters for model training)

 The parameters are described in the respective file.